Axiomatic Characterizations of Draft Rules: Unacceptable objects

-It is clear that SP implies both TP and EP.
+It is clear that TP and EP are weak variants of strategy-proofness.
 If an agent is assigned some bundle at a given problem, then \emph{truncation invariance} requires that she is assigned the same bundle whenever she truncates to some preference relation under which the original bundle is acceptable.